 |

-AMRC (Association of Model Railroad Clubs).
-The NMRA promotes the hobby of model railroading on a national level through its
+The NMRA promotes the hobby of model railroading on a national level through its regional

-regional groups.
+groups.
 Our association is in the (WISE) Wisconsin SouthEastern Division.
-AMRC is a organization of about 15
+AMRC is a organization of about 15 model railroad

-model railroad groups in the SE Wisconsin area that provides a bond between those individual groups.
-Both organizations assist
+groups in the SE Wisconsin area that provides a bond between those individual groups.
+Both organizations assist in the promotion

 |